endoit/siebelScriptsEditor/documentation.md

 > If the Siebel version does not support workspaces, or workspaces are not enabled, the extension will detect it automatically, and the workspace selection list will be empty.

 The **Has scripts** checkbox is used to get only objects that have any server scripts.
 If the checkbox is removed, all objects will be retrieved.
+This option only works for Siebel versions without workspaces, for workspace enabled Siebel versions, only objects with scripts will be retrieved, regardless of this setting.

 Setting a date in **Newer than** will filter objects that were _created_ after the selected date.